ZachFriedenberger/neurotheory-garden/_notes/_staging/Neuropixel Data - Bivariate coding in cortex.md

 # Neuropixel Data Analysis

 ## What we checked before
-1. Average resposne centered on the image change (across heriachy)
+1. Average response centered on the image change (across heriachy)
 	- ER increased on image change.
 	- BF was constant around ~10%